Damaji Rao Gaekwad

-Damaji Rao Gaekwad was the second Maharaja of Baroda reigning from 1732 to 1768 until his death.
+Damaji Rao Gaekwad (died 18 August 1768) was the second Maharaja of Baroda reigning from 14 May 1732 until his death on 18 August 1768.

 Early life

 Damaji, also known as Damaji II, was the third son of Pilaji Rao Gaekwad.
 His father Pilaji was an adopted son of Damaji I, who had received the hereditary title Shamsher Bahadur from Chhattrapati Shahu.
 Pilaji himself had received another hereditary title, Sena Khas Khel.

 Rebellion against the Peshwa

 The Gaekwads were originally lieutenants of the Dabhade family, the Maratha chiefs of Gujarat and holders of the senapati (commander-in-chief) title.
 In 1731, Trimbak Rao Dabhade was killed for rebelling against Peshwa Baji Rao.
 The Peshwa allowed the Dabhades to retain their title and territories in Gujarat, on the condition that they would remit half of their revenues to the Maratha Chhatrapati's treasury.
 His minor brother Yashwant Rao Dabhade was appointed as the senapati, with his mother Umabai Dabhade exercising the executive powers.
 Pilaji, and after his death in 1732, Damaji held the actual military power as Yashwant Rao was a minor.
 Even as he grew up, Yashwant Rao got addicted to alcohol and opium, and Damaji gradually increased his power during this time.

 Umabai initially pretended reconciliation with Peshwa Bajirao, but maintained a grudge against him for killing her son.
 After Bajirao's death, she pleaded with the new Peshwa Balaji Rao, to release the Dabhades from the revenue-sharing covenant.
 When he refused to do so, she sided with Tarabai in a rebellion against the Peshwa.
 When Balaji Baji Rao left for the Mughal frontier, Tarabai imprisoned Chhatrapati Rajaram II and Umabai dispatched Damaji Gaekwad with a 15,000-strong force to support her.